-UPSC Syllabus: IAS Syllabus for UPSC, Civil Services Examinations
+UPSC Syllabus: IAS Syllabus for UPSC, Civil Services Syllabus

 This exam is considered to be one of the toughest exams in India.
 Hence, to be able to get through the exam successfully, Primary step is that candidates should know UPSC syllabus in detailed.
-Read down UPSC Syllabus 2021, explained in this page.
+Read down UPSC Syllabus, explained in this page.

 Union Public Service Commission which conducts the Civil Services Exam every year follows a standard exam pattern for the 3 stages, viz, Prelims, Mains, and Interview; after completion of which the board selects the candidates based on their marks and ranks for the varied services like, Indian Administrative Services (IAS), Indian Police Services (IPS), Indian Foreign Services (IFS) and other services categories in Group A and Group B.